Other: data information

 Rent Officer practice in relation to retention of paper records.

-This Information Retention guidance covers rent officers’ operational casework files and other information obtained as part of RO functions.
-It is designed to provide an efficient, cost and space effective, consistent filing system, whilst meeting our responsibilities under data protection legislation.
-This guidance relates specifically to operational casework files and associated information.
+This Information Retention guidance covers rent officers’ operational casework files and other information obtained as part of rent officer (RO) functions.
+It is designed to provide a consistent and cost and space efficient filing system.

 Personnel, management, administration and other VOA files are not covered by this guidance.

 It is a key principle behind our filing policy that as much filing as is possible should be electronic.
 There are situations where there is no alternative to paper records (for instance: where there are paper applications).
-However we are trying to keep these situations to a minimum, to keep as much information as possible on the relevant VICTER electronic case file record and to remove as much unnecessary paperwork as possible.
+The aim is to keep as much information as possible on the relevant VICTER electronic case file record and to remove as many unnecessary hardcopy records as possible.

-There should be an on-going review of paper files to remove paperwork and files from manual filing systems when the timescales below have elapsed.
+There must be a continual review to remove papers and files from manual filing systems when the timescales below have elapsed.

 3. Housing Benefit files

-Paper HB referral forms are stored in date order of receipt in the Network Support Office and would not normally be needed once the details have been input onto VICTER.
+Paper HB referral forms are stored in date order of receipt in the Customer Service Centre and would not normally be needed once the details have been input onto VICTER.
 Rent officers should take the referral details as transcribed onto VICTER as an accurate reflection of the paper referral.
 Referral forms over 3 months old should be removed and securely disposed of.

-There should be no other paperwork kept for HB cases.
+There should be no other papers retained for HB cases.
 Any inspection sheets or notes taken during the course of the case should be entered onto VICTER at the appropriate screen.
-‘Case notes’ on VICTER should be used to note anything that does not fit anywhere else.
+‘Case notes’ on VICTER should be used to note anything relevant that may not be recorded elsewhere.

-Subject to exceptions which have to be approved through the team manager and senior management all correspondence including representations received for redetermination cases should be scanned and attached electronically to the relevant case on VICTER.
+Correspondence including representations received for redetermination cases may be scanned and attached to the relevant case on VICTER.
 The paper documents may then be securely disposed of after 3 months.